WenhangBao/DRL-Continuous-Control/REPORT.md

 # Report
 ## RL algorithm

 For this problem I use Deep Deterministic Policy Gradient (DDPG) algorithm[1].
-I use 20-agent environment.
+DDPG algorithm uses two function approximation.
+One function to approximate the policy gradient, whose input is the current state and output is the action.
+One function to approximate the value function, which takes state and action as the input and returns the expected value of the state-action pair.
+DDPG algorithm successfully resolved the issue that exact Q-value can not be calculated when state and/or action are in continuous space.
+In this case, I use 20-agent environment.
 These agent share the same replay buffer and has no other kinds of information sharing during the training process.

 The actor network has 2 hidden layers, both fully connected and with 400 and 300 neurons respectively.
 The network use ReLu as non-linear activation function.
 THe output layers use Tanh as the activation function and return a vector of length 4.